burstable-ai/burst/docs/source/getting_started.rst

 This configuration will, by default, set up your account to use a powerful GPU when you run burst with ``--gpu``, a medium-power CPU for testing when you run burst with ``--no-gpu``, and a default harddisk with 175 Gb.

-To set up other hardware configurations, see :ref:`configuration_full`.
+To set up other hardware configurations, see :ref:`the detailed configuration instructions.<configuration_page>`.

-.. _usage_short:
+.. _usage_sec:

 Using burst
 ===========

+Burst is built and run from inside a project directory.
+In order to be "burstable", a project requires a working Dockerfile.
+You can find examples and templates for such Dockerfiles, in the :ref:`Examples<examples_page>`.

-To test your burst installation, you will need a project that has the correct supporting files.
-The easiest way to get that is using the test examples that are available in the burst gitHub repo `here <https://github.com/burstable-ai/burst>`_.
+The easiest way to test your burst installation is using the test examples that are available in the burst gitHub repo `here <https://github.com/burstable-ai/burst>`_.

 Download the repo.
 The examples can be found in the ``burst_examples`` folder.

-Try running `Hello Burst! <hello_burst.html>`_.
+Try running :ref:`Hello Burst!<hello_burst_page>`.